Fine Arts

 The Langara Fine Arts diploma program is a two-year studio art foundation that emphasizes hands-on material-based skills within a supportive community of makers, learners, and thinkers.
 Langara Fine Arts is committed to a culture of humility and respect.

-Students have the opportunity to study drawing, design, painting, sculpture, foundry, printmaking, Indigenous carving, ceramics, textile art, media, performance and public art.
+Students have the opportunity to study drawing, design, painting, sculpture, printmaking, Indigenous carving, ceramics, textile art, media, performance and public art.
 Our tuition is affordable, and our courses are university transferable.
 Langara Fine Arts alumni go on to study at respected universities throughout Canada and beyond.

 For information on admissions to the Langara Fine Arts program contact